chinchalinchin/golem/docs/training.md

 ### Stateful Backpropagation Through Time (BPTT)

 Because the LNN's Closed-form Continuous (CfC) cells require a continuous temporal flow to accurately accumulate evidence and trigger action potentials, the training loop utilizes Stateful BPTT.
 The hidden state output $hx$ from a batch is retained, detached from the computational graph ($hx = hx.detach()$), and passed as the prior state for the subsequent batch.
-To prevent mathematical amnesia while respecting independent trajectory boundaries, a dynamic boolean mask zeros out the hidden state exclusively for sequences mapped to the start of a new `.npz` file, preventing "past life" momentum leakage.
+To prevent mathematical amnesia while respecting independent trajectory boundaries, the sampler streams maintain sequence chronologies, while a dynamic boolean mask zeros out the hidden state exclusively for sequences mapped to the start of a new `.npz` file, preventing "past life" momentum leakage.

 ---